Dashbrook/BXD_power_calculator_app/paper.md

 # Acknowledgements

-We acknowledge contributions from Robert W. Williams and Śaunak Sen in discussing the design of the application.
+We acknowledge contributions from Danny Arends, Robert W. Williams and Śaunak Sen in discussing the design of the application.

 # References